Notre Dame–Stanford football rivalry

 The Notre Dame–Stanford football rivalry is an American college football rivalry between the Notre Dame Fighting Irish football team of the University of Notre Dame and Stanford Cardinal football team of Stanford University.
-As of 2022, the Notre Dame Fighting Irish and Stanford Cardinal have met 36 times, beginning in 1925 (though the modern series began in 1988).
+As of 2024, the Notre Dame Fighting Irish and Stanford Cardinal have met 38 times, beginning in 1925 (though the modern series began in 1988).
 The Notre Dame–Stanford game has been played annually since 1997, with the teams meeting at Notre Dame Stadium earlier in the season (late September to mid-October) in even-numbered years, and at Stanford Stadium on the weekend following Thanksgiving in odd-numbered years since 1999.
-The game typically alternates positions in Notre Dame's schedule with its other Pac-12 opponent, USC.
+The game typically alternates positions in Notre Dame's schedule with its other former Pac-12 opponent, USC.

 Trophy

 The winner of the game gains the Legends Trophy, a Dublin Irish crystal bowl resting on a California redwood base.
 The trophy was presented for the first time in 1989 by the Notre Dame Club of the San Francisco Bay Area.